USPS Shipping Options: What They Mean to Your Jewelry Business

 If your shipment needs to be expedited, using Priority Mail Express might be a better option.
 It includes some of the same features of Priority Mail, but it can reach the intended destination on an overnight basis — even delivering on Sundays.

-However, you can only designate it as Insured Mail, which covers up to $5,000.
+However, you can only designate it as Insured Mail, and not Registered Mail — again, more on that later.

 Image Courtesy: USPS